ravichowdhury88/rav_website/content/resume/experience.md

   location = "Chicago, IL"
   date_start = "2019-04-01"
   date_end = ""
-  description =
+  description = """
-  """
   * Performed database management of multiple complex databases
   * Maintained data integrity of multiple databases along with establishing data accuracy and validity from a variety of systems
-  * Performed data analysis using various statistical techniques as well as analyzed information from multiple databases and created reports
+  * Performed data analysis using various statistical techniques as well as analyzed information from multiple databases and created reports"""
-  """

 [[experience]]
   title = "Data Analyst"